Prince Harry, Duke of Sussex: Health

-In November 2000, Harry broke his thumb while playing football at Eton and underwent a minor operation.
+In May 1988, Harry underwent a surgery for a minor hernia.
+In November 2000, he broke his thumb while playing football at Eton and underwent a minor operation.
 In his memoir, Spare, Harry admits that he took cocaine at the age of 17.
 In 2002, it was reported that, with Charles's encouragement, Harry had paid a visit to a drug rehabilitation unit to talk to drug addicts after it had emerged that he had been smoking cannabis and drinking at his father's Highgrove House and at a local pub in the summer of 2001.
-He adds in his memoir that he smoked cannabis at Eton and in Kensington Palace gardens.
-He also detailed taking magic mushrooms at a party at Courteney Cox's house in January 2016.
+He adds in his memoir that he smoked cannabis at Eton and in Kensington Palace gardens, but he later told a court that "he never smoked in [his] father's house".
+In the memoir, he also detailed taking magic mushrooms at a party at Courteney Cox's house in January 2016.

 In 2017 and during an appearance on Bryony Gordon's podcast Mad World, Harry acknowledged that with the support of his brother he had sought counselling years after his mother's death.
 He added that he had struggled with aggression, had suffered from anxiety during royal engagements, and had been "very close to a complete breakdown on numerous occasions".
 He later added that he had taken up boxing as a way of coping with mental stress and "letting out aggression".
-In another interview he stated that besides therapy he took alcohol to cope and used experimental drugs, such as "psychedelics, Ayahuasca, psilocybin, mushrooms."
+In other interviews he stated that besides therapy he took alcohol to cope and used experimental drugs recreationally, including "psychedelics, Ayahuasca, psilocybin, mushrooms."
 He also stated that what he experienced after his mother's death "was very much" post-traumatic stress disorder (PTSD).

 In his mental-health television documentary, The Me You Can't See, which premiered in 2021, he added that he had undergone four years of therapy to address his mental health issues, having been encouraged to do so by his future wife after they had started dating.
 He also mentioned that he had suffered from "panic attacks [and] severe anxiety" in his late 20s and that the heavy load of official visits and functions had eventually "led to burnout".
-He further stated that he had been willing to drink and take drugs to help him cope with his issues.
 In an episode of Armchair Expert, Harry attributed his mental health issues to the ineffective parenting style of previous generations and to the "genetic pain and suffering" passed down in his family, adding that he believed his issues stemmed from "the pain or suffering that perhaps my father or my parents had suffered".
 In his 2023 memoir, Harry described himself as an agoraphobe.